This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Different types of fat in food:

-- Unhealthy fats: A diet that is high in cholesterol, saturated fat, and trans fat may cause unhealthy cholesterol levels.
+- Limit unhealthy fats.
+A diet that is high in cholesterol, saturated fat, and trans fat may cause unhealthy cholesterol levels.
 Unhealthy cholesterol levels increase your risk of heart disease.

 - Cholesterol: Limit intake of cholesterol to less than 200 mg per day.
 Cholesterol is found in meat, eggs, and dairy.

 - Saturated fat: Limit saturated fat to less than 7% of your total daily calories.
 Ask your dietitian how many calories you need each day.
 Saturated fat is found in butter, cheese, ice cream, whole milk, and palm oil.
-Saturated fat is also found in meat, such as beef, pork, chicken skin, sausage, hot dogs, and bologna.
+Saturated fat is also found in meat, such as beef, pork, chicken skin, and processed meats.
+Processed meats include sausage, hot dogs, and bologna.

 - Trans fat: Avoid trans fat as much as possible.
-Foods that say trans fat free on the label may still have up to 0.5 grams of fat per serving.
 Trans fat is used in fried and baked foods.
+Foods that say trans fat free on the label may still have up to 0.5 grams of trans fat per serving.

 - Monounsaturated fats: These are found in avocados, nuts, and vegetable oils, such as olive, canola, and sunflower oil.